-This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO library v2.0, v2.2 and v3.1 conforming to BSI-AIS31 Class PTG.2 requirements (German scheme).
+318 323This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO M) and the associated DTRNG FRO M libraries v1.4, v2.1 and v2.2 conforming to BSI-AIS31 Class PTG.2 requirements (German scheme).

-FCS RNG.1/RGS-IC
+FCS_RNG.1/RGS-IC

-This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO library v1.0, v2.0, v2.2 and v3.1 conforming to some of ANSSI RGS requirements(French scheme).
+319 324This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO M) and the associated DTRNG FRO M libraries v1.4, v2.1 and v2.2 conforming to some of ANSSI RGS requirements (French scheme).